a-nikolaev/a-nikolaev.github.io/fp/projects/index.markdown

 - Huffman coding for file compression (there is a functional tree construction algorithm at its core).
 - Markdown to HTML converter (also can design your own markup language).
 - Scientific simulation or mathematical modeling for Physics/Chemistry/Biology.
-- Generating diagrams or images using vector graphics library Cairo (package [cairo2](https://github.com/Chris00/ocaml-cairo)).
+- Procedural art or other image generation using vector graphics library Cairo (package [cairo2](https://github.com/Chris00/ocaml-cairo)).
 Take a look at [Context Free Art](https://www.contextfreeart.org/index.html) for examples of recursive declarative images.
-- Simple data plotting software similar to [gnuplot](http://www.gnuplot.info/) or [matplotlib](https://matplotlib.org/), using library Cairo (package [cairo2](https://github.com/Chris00/ocaml-cairo)) for output.
+- Develop a simple data plotting software similar to [gnuplot](http://www.gnuplot.info/) or [matplotlib](https://matplotlib.org/), using library Cairo (package [cairo2](https://github.com/Chris00/ocaml-cairo)) for output.
 - Declarative terminal graphics with package [notty](https://github.com/pqwy/notty).
 - Simple video game (using package [tsdl](https://erratique.ch/software/tsdl) or